xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-modsecurity.rst

 Installing ModSecurity with Apache on Ubuntu 14.04
 ==================================================

-ModSecurity is an open source WAF (web application firewall) designed as a module for Apache web servers.
+ModSecurity is an open source web application firewall (WAF) designed as a module for Apache web servers.
 ModSecurity provides a flexible rule engine, allowing users to write (or use third-party) rules for protecting websites from attacks such as XSS, SQLi, CSRF, DDoS, and brute force login (as well as a number of other exploits).
-This tutorial will walk through the basics of installing and configuring ModSecurity for an Apache web server.
+This tutorial walks through the basics of installing and configuring ModSecurity for an Apache web server.
 This tutorial assumes that Apache is already installed and running.